 The Board of Commissioners supports the District's representation at non-political social events within the community and surrounding area.
 The Commissioners and others designated by the Board are authorized to attend social events for the purpose of increasing the District's involvement in the community and furthering the mission of the District.
-The District shall pay the fee charged for participation in a non-political social event by the Commissioners and other District employees, as approved by the majority of the Board.
+The District shall pay the fee charged for participation in a non-political social event by the Commissioners and other District employees, as approved by the majority of the Board on park district premises at all times.
+All persons driving District vehicles are required to pass a road check prior to their driving a vehicle.